DannyMeister177/CEBD1160-MyProject/README.md

 ### Methods

-After exploring some other algorithms, I decided to use scikit-learn RandomForestClassifer for two reasons, 1) it provided a way to choose features that were important in prediction, and 2) it had a method of predicting not only the outcome itself (attrition or no attrition) but also the probability which is more useful as a model for HR departments to monitor risk dynamically.
+After exploring some other algorithms, I decided to use scikit-learn's RandomForestClassifer for two reasons, 1) it provided a way to choose features that were important in prediction, and 2) it had a method of predicting not only the outcome itself (attrition or no attrition) but also employee flight probability which is more useful as a model for HR departments to monitor risk dynamically.

 The scikit-learn documentation on the Random Forest algorithm can be found [here](https://scikit-learn.org/stable/modules/ensemble.html#random-forests).
 Basically, Random Forests create many (in this case 120) Decision Trees by a method called *bagging*, which involves taking the original training dataset of size n and randomly sampling some part of the data of size n' *with replacement* and then repeating this m times creating m different train sets.
+The model then uses the majority vote of all the decision trees to determine the classification of out-of-sample data points.
 This has the effect of reducing the variance associated with any one Decision Tree and consequently avoids over-fitting.
 An additional source of randomness involves selecting only a random subset of features when creating any one decision node of each Decision Tree which is an example of a broader class of techniques called **ensemble learning**.

 ### Results
 I chose the metric of F-Beta with Beta = 1.75 as I wanted to weigh recall as more important than